 Presentation at: Teaching and supporting a digital future: UoN Showcase 4th February 2022

-Helen Caldwell introduces the newly formed Centre for Active Digital Education (ADE)
+Helen Caldwell introduces the newly formed Centre for Active Digital Education (CADE)

 The recording of the event is available to view